 From then on it is over the ridge and the start of the walk down to Than Mayom.
 After heading through leech valley, an area of very prickly plants ( “Be careful, spikey” will become the guide’s catchphrase by the end of the day ), a beautiful bamboo forest you realise that you are now well off the original trail and are now following paths that you would never know were there.

 We headed down to what the source of the river that flows into Than Mayom, from here it was a matter of following the riverbank downstream, criss-crossing the river as we went and taking the occasional detour around a couple of nice waterfalls.
 It was whilst we were walking alongside the river that we encountered a King Cobra.
 The guide had a very close encounter indeed.
 We were walking by the river, guide at the front and I was a couple of metres behind.
 Next thing I know, the guide throws himself to the right and into the river as a 4 metre long King Cobra shot out of the rocks, head raised, and straight for him.
 Both ended up in the water and the snake was pretty much on top of the guide who was thrashing around a bit, then the snake swam off leaving a shocked and stunned guide.
 It was all over in a few seconds.
 I pulled him out and quickly checked he wasn’t bitten.
 Which was a bit of luck as if he had been then it wouldn’t be good.
 We were about 3 hours walk from the nearest other people and the only place with King Cobra serum in the vicinity is Trat Hospital, on the mainland, there’s none on Koh Chang.
 So chances are he would be dead before help could arrive.
 I have never seen a snake move like that before and hope to never see it again.
 It really was just a matter of split second or a few centimetres.
 The guide’s amulets worked on this occasion.
-But when you do a jungle trek, especially on a route that few people have walked, it isn’t surprising that you encounter some wildlife.
+But when you do a this, especially on a route that few people have walked, it isn’t surprising that you encounter some wildlife.

 (It is very rare that King Cobras will try to attack humans.
 It is something that other guides on Koh Chang haven’t experienced before.
-As I was writing this I had a trekking guide from another company call me to ask about what happened.
+As I was writing this I had a guide from another company call me to ask about what happened.
 He has seen numerous snakes on the island, including Green Mamba, another very deadly snake for which there is no serum available in Thailand, but they have never come close to attacking him and always move away from humans.
 His best guess was that it was a female protecting her eggs or young.
 So I guess we were walking too quietly and startled it.
 Whilst this was a bit freaky, the chances of it happening again are very slim.
-It shouldn’t put you off taking a trek but does serve as a reminder that you are walking through a real jungle full of unpredictable wildlife. )
+It shouldn’t put you off doing this but does serve as a reminder that you are walking through a real jungle full of unpredictable wildlife. )

 After the snake incident we were back on the barely visible trails for another 3 hours, gradually making our way down towards the east coast.
 Some very scenic river views to be had but no more wildlife.
 There was one other area we crossed that was apparently home to quite a few Green Vipers but we didn’t see any.
 Then at around 4pm the first sign of civilisation, a couple of rubber tappers shacks way up in the hills.
 These guys live up here with no electricity in makeshift huts.
 Around there were also hunting platforms in some trees.
 These are about 2 metres off the ground and at night hunters will sit on them waiting for deer or wild pigs to wander past.